 There are tons of juicers on the market.
-If you’re thinking of doing a juice cleanse or if you like to juice regularly, you’ll want to see the options for the best juicer.
+If you’re thinking of doing a juice cleanse or if you like to juice regularly, you’ll want to know the differences between a masticating juicer and a centrifugal juicer.
+I also share tips on selecting the right one for you!

 Juicing has been rising in popularity over the past few years, with specialty juice bars planting themselves in almost all cities.
 The surge in popularity of celery juice has brought juicing even more to the forefront.